antonioft21/game/flutter_game/README.md

 ## Gameplay

 Press **Start** and wait until the screen turns green, then tap as quickly as possible.
-Your reaction time is displayed and you can play again.
+Your reaction time is displayed and stored as a high score if it's your best so far.